merve-utangac/Psychopathy_Empathy_ER/README.md

 # Psychopathy_Empathy_ER

+The "final_data" comprises all primary variables necessary for the main analysis in the "Analysis.R" script.

-Description of variables for Analysis.R Data
+Description of variables in the "final_data":

 ID: Numeric value assigned to each participant
 Gender: Numeric value indicating participants’ gender.
 0 == male; 1 == female